IBM Cloud Docs

 • en-US_MichaelExpressive

 Expressive neural voices offer natural-sounding speech that is exceptionally clear, crisp, and fluid.
 The new voices are generally available (GA) for production use.
-They support the use of both standard International Phonetic Alphabet (IPA) and IBM Symbolic Phonetic Representation (SPR) phonetic symbols.
+They support the use of both the standard International Phonetic Alphabet (IPA) and IBM Symbolic Phonetic Representation (SPR) phonetic symbols.
 For more information, see

 New speaking styles for expressive neural voices

 The expressive neural voices determine the sentiment of the text from the context of its words and phrases.
-The speech that they produce, in addition to having a very conversational style, reflects the mood of the text.
+The speech that they produce, in addition to having a conversational style, reflects the mood of the text.
 But you can embellish the voices' natural tendencies by indicating that all or some of the text is to emphasize one of the following speaking styles:

 • Cheerful - Expresses happiness and good news.